AksaAnoob/librarybooktracker/README.md

 # 📚 Library Book Tracker

-A Java-based desktop application to manage library books with user authentication and role-based access.
+Library Book Tracker is a Java-based application designed to manage books in a library system.
+The system provides authentication, role selection, and a user interface for managing library operations.

 ## 🚀 Features